iBootstrap/ibootstrap.github.io/README.md

 # iBootstrap.NET

-iBootstrap.NET is a gallery of free code [Bootstrap snippets](http://ibootstrap.net/) and resources.
+iBootstrap.NET is a gallery of free [Bootstrap snippets](http://ibootstrap.net/) and templates.

 Soon will be added more features and reusable components that let you hit the ground running.